 3. Preparation of Ketones from Benzenes or Substituted Benzenes

 Electrophilic aromatic substitution of a benzene ring with acid chlorides in the presence of a Lewis acid such as AlCl3 results in the formation of ketones.
 This reaction is popularly known as Friedel Craft’s acylation reaction.

 4. Preparation of Ketones by Dehydrogenation of Alcohols

 Dehydrogenation of alcohol is a reaction in which two hydrogen molecules are removed from an alcohol molecule upon oxidation.
 During oxidation of alcohol both C-O and O-H bonds are broken for the formation of C=O bonds.
 Secondary alcohols in the presence of strong oxidizing agents undergo dehydrogenation to produce ketones.

-For example: when vapors of secondary alcohols are passed over heated copper at 573 K, ketones are produced due to the dehydrogenation.
+For example: when vapours of secondary alcohols are passed over heated copper at 573 K, ketones are produced due to the dehydrogenation.
 Tertiary alcohols upon oxidation undergo dehydration in place of dehydrogenation.
-Hence alkenes are manufactured in the case of tertiary alcohols.
+Hence, alkenes are manufactured in the case of tertiary alcohols.